How to Access Property Records in Arkansas

 Owning your own home is a wonderful feeling.
 However, property ownership comes with some serious responsibilities, like maintaining it and paying your mortgage, interest, and taxes.
 Owner's information does appear in public property records.

-Ownership History and Transfers
+Ownership History Records

 Property does not always change hands through real estate sales.
 Often, people will their property to others upon death.
 Some transfer it while they are still alive, and some sign over their deeds to pay off a debt.

-Liens, Encumbrances, and Property Records in Arkansas
+Buying and Selling Property in Arkansas

 Real estate sales are where you will see a lot of action with property records.
 Before the sale, the buyer, seller, realtor, attorney, or title company will use property records to gather information.
 During the process, an appraisal or assessment will be completed, and a new deed will be drafted, replacing the old current deed.